Diploma of Regenerative Land Management Requirements

 Earth Activist Training of California has developed a comprehensive program in cooperation with PINA, which meets most of these requirements.
 The PDC is a pre-requisite of entering the EAT program.

-PINA is also prepared to accept independent candidates in this specialty who may elect to follow a similar program offered elsewhere or created under a PINA-assigned Field Advisor.
+PINA is also prepared to accept independent candidates in this specialty who may elect to follow a similar program offered elsewhere or created as an Action Learning Plan under a PINA-assigned Field Advisor.

 The curriculum set out below is more structured than for some other PINA diploma specialties, though it leaves a number of choices to the candidate wishing to emphasize context-specific skills.
 Action Learning Plans of sufficient breadth and based on this curriculum may be submitted by candidates if approved by the Field Advisor.